-Our Integrated Quality and Occupational Health & Safety (IQOHS) Committee continues to advocate and ensure a safe and conducive environment to prevent work-related accidents, injuries and ill health amongst our employees, contractors and others.
-Our Emergency Preparedness and Response Team continues to receive first aid and emergency response training in order to assist in events of fire, spillage and other emergencies.
+We pride ourselves on leading the industry by example as a responsible animal health and nutrition player.
+To this end, we ensure a strict compliance to occupational health and safety standards, focusing on the well-being of our people while also extending a positive experience to our contractors.
+Beyond just meeting the minimum standards, we aim to always exceed compliance requirements.
+This is exemplified through our Integrated Quality and Occupational Health & Safety (IQOHS) Committee which advocates and ensure a safe and conducive environment to prevent work related accidents, injuries and ill health amongst our employees, contractors and others.
+We have also in place, an Emergency Preparedness and Response Team which is suitably equipped with first aid and emergency response training in case of events of fire, spillage, and other emergencies.